sgonzalez/emergence-neuralnet/README.md

 The coordinator is capable of generating oscillatory inputs and propagating global inputs.
 The coordinator's set of real-time oscillating functions can be used as inputs in the ```oscillators``` output file.
 This means that you should not have any children named ```oscillators```.
 Currently ```oscillators``` provides sine and cosine functions.
 Global inputs are specified in the configuration file and are great for use as placeholders and constants across the system (hence, global).
 They are stored in the ```globalinputs``` output file.
 This means that you should not have any children named ```globalinputs```.

 ### XPC Files
 All XPC files are stored in ```/tmp/emergence-neuralnet```.
+Each module defines this separately.
 This directory gets deleted when the coordinator terminates; to prevent this behavior from taking place, pass the ```--tmpkeep``` option to the coordinator.
 Different types of files reside in this directory:

 * ```.command``` files: these files contain one or more child commands and are used by the parent to send commands, the number before the file extension is the child's PID
 * ```.output``` files: these are the files that contain the actual output data produced by each child (and the coordinator's oscillators and global inputs)